OlivierLD/raspberry-coffee/NMEA.mux.WebUI/README.md

  $ cd minimal.mux
  $ ./builder.sh
 ```
+See in the `builder.sh` how web resources are copied, and from where.
+Then look into `to.prod.sh` how it launches a Gradle build, and in the corresponding `build.gradle`
+that it only depends on `NMEA.multiplexer`.

+TODO Screenshots of the settings (hardware).

 ### Full Nav Server, extended
 all features: NMEA multiplexer, Celestial Computer, Tides, Almanacs publication, Weather Wizard, Small screens, ...